How does SEO work?

 We’ll meet with you via videoconferencing to review your report and next steps.
 From there, you can determine how you want to proceed.

 If there are SEO changes that you or your staff would like to implement internally?
 Great!
 Do you simply not have the bandwidth?
 Not a problem.
-We can implement the plan for you.
-We do this all the time.

 Why do we make a customized SEO plan?